 Dr. Xiushang Xu, Postdoctoral Scholar

-I was born in Shangdong, China, in 1990, and received my Bachelor’s (2013) degrees in Applied Chemistry at the University of Shandong.
-Then, I joined the group of Professor Lixiang Wang at the Changchun Institute of Applied Chemistry, Chinese Academy of Sciences and obtained my Ph.D degree in January, 2019.
-My dissertation was focused on design, synthesis, and optoelectronic properties of novel light-emitting and electron transport materials based on spirobisilafluorene building block.
+I was born in Shangdong, China in 1990, and received my Bachelor’s (2013) degree in Applied Chemistry at the University of Shandong.
+I then joined Professor Lixiang Wang's group at the Changchun Institute of Applied Chemistry, Chinese Academy of Sciences and obtained my Ph.D. degree in January 2019.
+My dissertation was on the design, synthesis and optoelectronic properties of novel light-emitting and electron transport materials based on spirobisilafluorene as building block.
 The study involved the pursuit of new building blocks, synthesis of function-oriented molecules, modulation of energy-level alignment and optimization of device structures.
 In April 2019, I joined the Organic and Carbon Nanomaterials Unit as a postdoctoral scholar.
-I am also a guest scientist at the Max Planck Institute for Polymer Research, Mainz, Germany.
+I am also a guest scientist at the Max Planck Institute for Polymer Research in Mainz, Germany.
 My current research interest focuses on the bottom-up synthesis of novel nanocarbon materials with atomically precise structures for the elucidation of their optical and electronic properties and applications for optoelectronic devices and bioimaging.
-Besides work, I would like to experience local culture and landscapes.
+Outside of work, I like to experience local cultures and landscapes.

 E-mail: zakaria.ziadi at oist.jp

 I received my Ph.D. from the University of the Ryukyus in 2015.
 My research interest focuses on the effect of carbon-based nanomaterials on semiconducting micro devices and their applicability in gas sensing, bio sensing and energy applications.